What You Need for a Home Simulator

 ✅ Pros

-• Compact form factor for indoor use
+• Compact form factor, easy indoor placement

 ❌ Cons

-• $500/year subscription for full sim features
+• ~$500/year subscription for full sim features

 Check Price →Full Review →* Affiliate link